- Introduction

 The conclusion briefly restates the objectives of the research proposal, recap the research approach the researcher plans to follow, and clarifies in a few words what he is expecting to find out, why it is scientifically valuable, and how he is going to validate the results.

+Example: The control loop for motion planning comprising sensing, planning and acting has not yet been closed for mobile Robots in dynamic environments.
+Researchers have put lots of effort into this topic and a number of algorithms have been developed.
 Based on the literature survey, it is felt that the Area-based disparity matching in Stereovision and dynamic path planning algorithms deserves more investigation.
 The proposed work intends to apply machine learning techniques to these algorithms.
 Further research in these areas using could bring better results for motion planning and overcome the existing problems.

 How to Write the References Section for the PhD Proposal?